gmalkas/dcpu16-ruby-emulator/README.md

 =======
 Each instruction leads to a new Instruction object (either BasicInstruction or NonBasicInstruction).
 A better implementation would use the Flyweight pattern (http://en.wikipedia.org/wiki/Flyweight_pattern) to limit the number of instances.
 However, both BasicInstruction and NonBasicInstruction have intern states.
-One solution would be to pass this state as a parameter to BasicInstruction#execute, but that implies heavy modifications to the code.
+One solution would be to pass this state as a parameter to BasicInstruction#execute, but that implies heavy modifications of the code.